-New to the Women’s Center, Feminist Fridays are student-initiated and facilitated conversations centered on topics of Gender Equity.
+Feminist Fridays are student-initiated and facilitated conversations centered on topics of gender equity.
 Interested students can submit discussion topics and outlines via the Women’s Center website or a semesterly call for discussion topics.

 Sexual Assault Awareness Month takes place in April and is part of a national attempt to raise awareness about sexual violence.
 During this month the Women’s Center holds various events and training to help raise awareness about sexual violence, create a campus that supports survivors, and teaches members of the Wolfpack to be active bystanders.
 Take Back the Night, a Women’s Center signature event, is part of SAAM and creates a space for survivors and allies to reclaim and share their experiences with sexual violence.

-Sponsored by the Council on the Status of Women, the Sisterhood Dinner is an annual event intended to celebrate and acknowledge the contributions of Women to the NC State University community.
+Sponsored by the Council on the Status of Women, the Sisterhood Dinner is an annual event to celebrate and acknowledge the contributions of faculty, staff, students, and groups to advancing gender equity at NC State.
 The Equity for Women Awards are also distributed during this annual celebration.

-Womxn’s HERstory Month is a celebration of the contributions of women throughout history.
-The Women’s Center hosts a number of programs during March focused on Women’s and Gender issues.
+Women’s HERstory Month is a celebration of the contributions of women throughout history.
+The Women’s Center hosts a number of programs during March focused on women’s and gender issues.
 The Center also coordinates a university-wide calendar of events in an effort to encourage and promote the celebration and continuation of campus-wide conversations center on gender equity.